Photo Enforcement Program

 2) Why are traffic safety photo enforcement cameras used in Lake Forest Park?

 Traffic safety camera systems are a safety measure designed to reduce and prevent speeding and collisions.
 The goal of our program, since beginning in 2009, has been pedestrian safety in our school zones, and collision reduction on SR 522 (Bothell Way).
 The program is used as a force-multiplier, adding to the enforcement capacity of the department.
-The cameras enable police department staff, which is typically running at minimum levels, to perform other functions that address a wide range of public safety tasks.
+The cameras enable police department staff, which are typically running at minimum levels, to perform other functions that address a wide range of public safety tasks.

 This system also enables unbiased technologies for promoting safe driving that lets residents and commuters through our community know we take safe driving seriously.
-Related directly to the police department’s goals, we want to promote the most pedestrian friendly community we can given our location and topography, and appropriately manage the extensive increase in traffic volume on Bothell Way.
+Related directly to the police department’s goals, we want to promote the most pedestrian friendly community we can, given our location and topography, and appropriately manage the extensive increase in traffic volume on Bothell Way.

 3) How do the traffic safety photo enforcement cameras work?

 The School Zone Speeding Cameras are linked the hours of operation for the School District and operate on the days of the week school is in session.
 The camera captures vehicles traveling at 26 miles per hour, which provides a six mile per hour variance.
-Often, the camera will flash as a vehicle travels through the area in a time when school is not in session.
+Often, the camera will flash as a vehicle travels through the area at a time when school is not in session.
 Not to worry, the camera system runs through a calibration process and at different times of the day and tickets are not issued.

 The Red-Light Cameras are operational 24 hours a day.
 The camera captures violators that cross the solid white line after the light has turned red, it does not capture a vehicle if it is in the intersection when the light turns.
 Washington State Department of Transportation (WSDOT) regulates the amber cycle time; the City has no access to the intersection controls.
 The cycle time is within national standards.